National Board Medical Examiners | NBME

 The NBME develops and manages the USMLE.
 While the individual licensing boards grant the license to practice medicine, all medical boards in the US accept a passing score on the USMLE as evidence that an applicant demonstrates the core competencies to practice medicine.

-Practice Test and Diagnostics
+Practice Exams and Diagnostics

 - NMBE practice tests are typically taken in October and then another during dedicated study time (January).